toilville/twinning/README.md

 See `docs/PHASE_*_TODO.md` for detailed implementation plans.

+## #ProleVibeSummer Philosophy

+"Let the algorithms toil while the humans vibe" - Twinning embodies this philosophy by handling the operational infrastructure while humans focus on strategic thinking and creative work.

 ## Built By

 Toilville Consulting - Testing AI collaboration that amplifies human expertise rather than replacing it.

+---
+*Part of the #ProleVibeSummer AI collaboration experiment*